As of Oct 9, 2023, the average annual pay for a Real Estate Broker in New York is $93,082 a year.

 In order to qualify for licensure as a Real Estate Broker, an applicant must have at least two years of experience as a licensed real estate salesperson or at least three years of experience in the general real estate field ,or a combination of the both, meet the minimum points required for the experience type, (e.g., ...

-How many points do you need to become a broker in NY?
+Do you need a license to be a broker in New York?

 What type of broker makes the most money?